 Warwick Avenue (W9), West London

-Nearby in Maida Vale the types of buildings vary from large, white stucco-fronted villas to Edwardian redbrick mansion blocks.
+In Maida Vale the types of buildings vary from large, white stucco-fronted villas to Edwardian redbrick mansion blocks.
 Recently a conservation area has been applied, covering from around Randolph Avenue down to Elgin Avenue, to protect some of the older streets in the area.

 Putney Bridge Station (SW6), South West London